trustgraph-ai/trustgraph/docs/tech-specs/iam-contract.md

 - Credentials are API keys (opaque) or JWTs (Ed25519, locally validated by the gateway against the regime's published public key).
-- `authorise` reduces to a role-and-workspace-scope check against the role table defined in [`capabilities.md`](capabilities.md).
+- `authorise` reduces to a lookup against the role bundles in [`capabilities.md`](capabilities.md), with each grant's workspace scope checked against the operation's workspace component.
 - Identity, user, and workspace records live in Cassandra.

-The OSS regime is deliberately simple — three roles, single home-workspace per user (a regime data-model decision, not a contract assertion), no policy language.
+The OSS regime is deliberately simple — three roles, a single workspace association per user (a regime data-model decision, not a contract assertion), no policy language.
+Other regimes can grant the same user different permissions in different workspaces without changing anything outside the regime.

 ### Future regimes